Multi-frequency test of dark matter annihilation into long-lived particles in Sirius: Result

 Compared with the limits from the LZ experiment~\cite{LZ:2022ufs} (black lines), the latest Fermi-LAT gamma-ray data cannot probe $\sigsip$ as powerfully as the DM DD experiment.
 However, the prospective sensitivity of $\sigsip$ given by SKA can be significantly improved.
 Especially in the $\mathcal{O}(\gev)$ DM regime, due to the shortage of DM recoil energy below the LZ detector threshold, the sensitivity of SKA2 can be more stringent than the current LZ limits.

 In Fig.~\ref{Fig:Constrain}, we show the $\sigsdp$ exclusion by using the same method applied in Fig.~\ref{Fig:Constrain_SI}.
-The most stringent limits of $\sigsdp$ (black line) are taken from the PICO-60~\cite{PICO:2019vsc}.
+The most stringent limits of $\sigsdp$ (black line) are taken from the PICO-60~\cite{PICO:2019vsc} and the neutrino floor is for fluorine targets~\cite{OHare:2021utq}.
 Even though there is still a gap between two current limits (Fermi-LAT and PICO-60), it is much smaller than the gap between Fermi-LAT and LZ in Fig.~\ref{Fig:Constrain_SI}.
 In Fig.~\ref{Fig:Constrain}, we can see that the future SKA1 and SKA2 sensitivities can probe the $m_\chi<100\gev$ region and exceed PICO-60 limits by 2 orders of magnitude (SKA1) and 3 orders of magnitude (SKA2).
 In sum, the upcoming SKA would provide another window to probe DM annihilation to a pair of long-lived particles.